 Failure to account for any one of these could be grounds for a negligent retention case.

 A trucking company’s negligence could result in vehicle damage, personal injuries, or fatalities.
+If you lost a loved one due to negligence, don’t hesitate to contact an experienced negligent death lawyers in West Houston.
 Society must hold them responsible.

 At The Stephens Law Firm, we will work to ensure accountability for negligent hiring and retention.
 If you’ve been the victim of one of these incidents, we understand that it can be a difficult time.
 We will help you secure the financial compensation you deserve.
 Get in touch with us, and we’ll help you deal with your negligent retention case today!